Search String

 Reactivity in Computer Role-playing Games

 In cRPG History reactive cRPGs have always been the rarest of all cRPGs.
 This is largely attributable to player, developer and commentator ignorance of reactivity in traditional RPGs.
-Due to that ignorance much of cRPG Design has amounted to little more than a laughing stock or shameful disgrace, but there are some good examples of cRPG reactivity, and this article highlights prime examples.
+Due to that ignorance much of cRPG Design has amounted to little more than a laughing stock or shameful disgrace, but there are some good examples of cRPG reactivity highlighted here.

 The article then goes on to define, describe and give examples of reactivity.
 This article has long stood as the best article on reactivity on the internet.
 It was also the first article on reactivity on the internet.
 Thus did it formalize the language of reactivity.